Primer on Python for Finance

 Installation

-First, install the Python distribution, for example, from Ananconda (in macOS and Linux you can also use brew install python).
+First, install the Python distribution, for example, from Anaconda (in macOS and Linux you can also use brew install python).

 Then, install your favorite code editor or IDE.
 Some examples are: